andreasnilssondev/naptimer/README.md

 # naptimer

-Keep track of your baby's naps.
+Easily keep track of your baby's naps.

-Private data.
 No cookies, tracking, or data shared anywhere.
-Everything is stored on your device only.
+Everything is stored on your own device only.
+Layout best suited for mobile devices.

+I built this for my own needs so it only has the features that I needed.

 https://naptimer.netlify.app/